ferama/rospo/README.md

 ## How to Install

 Rospo actually only full supports *nix oses.
-A windows version is being evalued
+A windows version is being developed

 #### Linux amd64
 ```